-Kathleen Pritchard, has extensive experience in collaborative planning, participatory evaluation, community engagement and applied research.
+Kathleen Pritchard has extensive experience in collaborative planning, participatory evaluation, community engagement and applied research.
 She has worked in state, county, city and municipal government in addition to the nonprofit sector and pioneered work in measuring outcomes for the local and national United Way system.
 Katie holds a Ph.D. in Political Science and a Master’s Degree in Public Administration.
 She specializes in helping clients ask the right questions, find the right data, and use it to address community issues.
 She recently led the effort to re-invigorate Milwaukee’s membership in the Urban Institute’s National Neighborhood Indicators Partnership.
 Katie serves as Executive Director and President of Data You Can Use.
 Dr. Pritchard works with the Community Development Alliance to identify neighborhood indicators, the Turning the Corner Cross Site project and the Community Based Crime Reduction (CBCR) initiative in the Amani neighborhood.

 Peter Zarimba, is an urban and regional planner who focuses on social policy and program analysis.
-He has worked for over 25 years as a consultant to government and non-profit organizations on a wide variety of housing and health and human services projects.
+He has worked for over 30 years as a consultant to government and non-profit organizations on a wide variety of housing and health and human services projects.
 Recently completed studies include a multi-year evaluation of the City of Milwaukee Housing Authority’s HOPE VI Program.
 He also developed a methodology to integrate program participation with neighborhood population level data as a Milwaukee-based consultant to the Annie E. Casey Foundation Making Connections Initiative.
 Peter is currently working with the Penfield Montessori Academy to develop their program monitoring and accountability reporting system.
 Peter works with Penfield and Jewish Family Services in improving data access and integration.